Azure-Samples/active-directory-dotnet-graphapi-directoryextensions-web/OrgChart/readme.txt

 “targetObjects”: [“User”]
 }

-Viewing Extensions Registered by your Application
-You can view extensions registered by your application by issuing a GET of the extension properties of the application.
+Viewing Directory Extensions Registered by your Application You can view extensions registered by your application by issuing a GET of the extension properties of the application.
 This will provide object ID, data type, and target objects for each extension registered by the application.
 GET https://graph.windows.net/contoso.com/applications/<applicationObjectID>/extensionProperties?api-version=1.21-preview